 Prostate MRI and Targeted Biopsy | Teal

-Multiparametric MRI (MP-MRI) provides a three-dimensional image of the prostate, giving important information about the cancer’s location, size, and how “aggressive” it appears.
-MP-MRI also greatly increases the confidence that higher-grade cancers are not being overlooked in men on active surveillance.
-MP-MRI is usually performed without an endorectal coil.
+Multiparametric MRI (MRI) provides a three-dimensional image of the prostate, giving important information about the cancer’s location, size, and how “aggressive” it appears.
+MRI also greatly increases the confidence that higher-grade cancers are not being overlooked in men on active surveillance.
+MRI is usually performed without an endorectal coil.

 “PI-RADS”

-PI-RADS (prostate imaging reporting and data systems) compiles a score composed of all four parameters—T2, DWI/ADC, and DCE—on a 1-to-5 scale.
+PI-RADS (prostate imaging reporting and data systems) communicates how likely that a spot (lesion) is prostate cancer (as opposed to inflammation or scar tissue) on a 1-to-5 scale.
 Lesions with a score of 4 or 5 are more likely to represent clinically significant prostate cancer (Gleason 4+3=7 or higher).
-Once MP-MRI detects a suspicious lesion, a targeted biopsy can be performed.
+Once MRI detects a suspicious lesion, a targeted biopsy can be performed.

 Evaluating Undiagnosed Men with High PSA Levels

-There are notable advantages of MP-MRI over the random 12-core biopsy.
-First, it is less likely to diagnose clinically harmless cancers, sparing patients from unnecessary anxiety.
-Second, well-performed MP-MRI only misses significant cancer about 10 percent of the time, and these missed cancers tend to be small and unlikely to spread.
-To put this in perspective, a well-performed 12-core random biopsy misses high-grade cancer 25 percent of the time.
+There are notable advantages of starting with an MRI rather than jumping immediately to doing a random 12-core biopsy.
+First, MRI is less likely to diagnose clinically harmless cancers, sparing patients from unnecessary anxiety.
+Second, well-performed MRI only misses significant cancer about 10 percent of the time, and these missed cancers tend to be small and unlikely to spread.
+To put this in perspective, a well-per formed 12-core random biopsy misses high-grade cancer 20 percent of the time.

 MRI for Active Surveillance